-Microbiome: Microbes that live in a distinct environment.
+Microbiomes are microbes that live in a distinct environment.
 In the gut, microbiome is the entire collection of microorganisms and similarly, the skin microbiome is simply all the organisms present on the skin.
+Click Here to learn more about the microbiome.

-Probiotics: Living microorganisms that can provide healthy benefits to the skin when used orally or topically.
+Probiotics are living microorganisms that can provide incredible health benefits to the skin when used orally or topically.

 An imbalanced microbiome is associated with many skin diseases, including psoriasis, allergies, eczema, contact dermatitis, acne, poor wound healing, skin ulcers, dandruff, yeast and fungal infections, rosacea, and accelerated skin aging.